About Syrup Grades

 It is important to understand that ALL our maple syrup is produced by exactly the same process.

-In addition, in 2014, the maple industry is moving toward a new grading system that will help alleviate the confusion between grades A and B, as well as create a universal grading system across all states and Canada.
+In addition, since 2014, the maple industry has moved toward a new grading system that will help alleviate the confusion between grades A and B, as well as create a universal grading system across all states and Canada.
 Read more about that here.

 From light to dark, syrup is graded:

-Generally, the first syrup we make in a given season is very clear and light in color, like ginger ale.
+Generally, the first syrup in a given season is very clear and light in color, like ginger ale.
 This syrup is graded Golden with Delicate Taste.
 It has a subtle but complex flavor, with hints of vanilla.
 This is an excellent, sophisticated table syrup, delicious with pancakes, waffles and French toast.
 It is also fantastic on ice cream or fresh fruit.
-If you prefer this grade, please email us -- it's not necessarily available in the pulldown menu on our storefront, since we have a limited supply.
+Unfortunately, the weather and sugaring conditions do not always line up to produce this very light syrup, and in 2021, we did not make any Golden grade.

 A shade darker than Golden, Amber/Rich syrup is still a light, aromatic syrup, but it has a slightly more pronounced maple flavor.
-This grade, along with Grade A Dark, is considered traditional “pancake maple syrup.”
+This grade, along with Grade A Dark, is considered traditional “pancake maple syrup,” and is arguably our farm favorite.
+We have limited supply of Amber syrup; if you don't see it listed in the pulldown menu, email us and we may have some available.

 Dark/Robust syrup is produced toward the end of the season as the weather warms up.
 It has a robust maple flavor and is great in yogurt and oatmeal.
 It is also a good choice for baking.
 If you’re looking for that very hearty, “traditional” maple flavor, you probably want this grade.
 Additionally, this syrup is also "the syrup formerly known as Grade B."